 Gratitude is a key to strong relationships.
 Feeling and expressing gratitude connects us and creates more satisfaction within the relationship.
 Gratefulness generally leads to a sense of self worth and the ability to be more helpful and compassionate to others.
 I don’t know about you, but when I sit and complain about my partner, or my kid, or my job, the more negative I become and it just feels BAD.
 It rubs off on those around me, I end up hurting feelings or neglecting responsibilities because of unnecessary anxiety and worry.
 But when I am present, and I speak those words of encouragement into existence, it changes everything.

 My daughter was struggling with her remote learning.
 She is in the 7th grade and was failing every single class the first quarter of this year.
 (Thanks COVID), and all I did was punish her.
 “You are old enough to be responsible for your work.
 If you don’t understand, you need to ask your teacher, you’re grounded, you’re phone is mine, etc etc” She didn’t improve, and in fact, told me point blank that I thought she was stupid.
 I never said the words, but I made her feel that way.
-The moment I sat down with her, created a plan with a new planner I got her, and encouraged her for every good grade, every assignment not missed, the better she got.
+The moment I sat down with her, created a plan with a new planner I got her, and encouraged her for every improvement, every assignment not missed, the better she got.
 She is passing after just a few short weeks and I now try to encourage her through my gratefulness than to bring her down with my ungratefulness.
 What a difference it makes!!

-When I say thank you, and not the obligatory kind, but the genuine “thank you” followed by what you are actually thankful for generally leads to some form of happiness or joy to the one you are expressing it to.
+When you say thank you, and not the obligatory kind, but the genuine “thank you” followed by what you are actually thankful for generally leads to some form of happiness or joy to the one you are expressing it to.
 It acknowledges their efforts and makes them feel appreciated.
 I don’t know about you, but feeling unappreciated is one of the worst feelings in the world, (said every mom of any age group, but especially teens) haha.

 So in the spirit of Thanksgiving let’s start a new tradition or two.
 Don’t get rid of your Thanksgiving Blessings, but don’t stop there.
 Make gratefulness a daily challenge.
 Because even on the worst days, there is always something, even if so small, that you can be grateful for.
 Write them down in a journal, or start a gratitude jar with sticky notes.
 Then next year, instead of one grateful thing around the table, maybe you can include many grateful things throughout the year.